L-Kh-Hovhannisyan/LibraryHedgehogBot/README.md

 ## License

-GNU Affero General Public License v3.0
+This project is licensed under the GNU Affero General Public License v3.0 see the LICENSE.md file for details!

 ## Author